Toyota: South Africa

+Toyota's local entity in South Africa, Toyota South Africa Motors (TSAM), was founded in 1961, and started production in June 1962.
+The company is headquartered in Prospecton, KwaZulu-Natal.
+Toyota has been SA's best-selling passenger vehicle brand for many years.
+In South Africa, the company assembles, among others, the Corolla Cross, Hilux, Fortuner, and Quantum.

+South Africa is a major exporter for the Hilux, and exports all four models produced locally, to various markets.
+Export markets include Europe and the Middle East, as well as other African countries.

+Toyota has been South Africa's top-selling passenger vehicle brand for almost 50 years.
+The manufacturer set an all-time sales record in 2025, with a total of 13,276 units sold.
+Its Corolla Cross is SA's best-selling passenger vehicle.
+The Hilux is the best-selling light commercial vehicle locally.
+As of 2026, Toyota holds around 26% of the total passenger vehicle market share in SA.

 Company strategy

 New Toyota factory in Ohira, near Sendai, Miyagi Prefecture, Japan: A month after this picture was taken, the region was devastated by the March 11 earthquake and tsunami.
 The plant was only lightly damaged, but remained closed more than a month, mainly due to lack of supplies and energy, in addition to a badly damaged Sendai port.

 The Toyota Way

 The Toyota Way is a set of principles and behaviors that underlie the company's approach to management and production (which is further defined as the Toyota Production System).

 The company has been developing its corporate philosophy since 1948 and passing it on as implicit knowledge to new employees, but as the company expanded globally, leaders officially identified and defined the Toyota Way in 2001.
 Toyota summarized it under two main pillars: continuous improvement and respect for people.
 Under the continuous improvement pillar are three principles: challenge (form a long-term vision), kaizen (a continual improvement process), and genchi genbutsu ("go and see" the process to make correct decisions).
 Under the respect for people pillar are two principles: respect and teamwork.

 In 2004, Dr. Jeffrey Liker, a University of Michigan professor of industrial engineering, published The Toyota Way.
 In his book, Liker calls the Toyota Way "a system designed to provide the tools for people to continually improve their work."
 According to Liker, there are 14 principles of The Toyota Way that can be organized into four themes: (1) long-term philosophy, (2) the right process will produce the right results, (3) add value to the organization by developing your people, and (4) continuously solving root problems drives organizational learning.
-The 14 principles are further defined in the Wikipedia article on The Toyota Way.